Emperor of Norfolk

-Emperor of Norfolk (1885–1907) was a champion American Champion and Hall of Fame Thoroughbred racehorse.
-His large size, strong hindquarters, and racing record earned him the name "California Wonder."
+Emperor of Norfolk (1885–1907) was an American Champion and Hall of Fame Thoroughbred racehorse.
+His large size, strong hindquarters, and racing record earned him the name of the "California Wonder".

 Background

 In the 1870s, when Joseph Cairn Simpson (founder of California's first all-sports newspaper, Breeder and Sportsman) migrated west, he brought horses with him.
 One was the filly Marian.
 To finance his newspaper, he sold Marian to Theodore Winters, who owned California's best stallion, Norfolk, by one of America's greatest sires, Lexington.
 Norfolk retired undefeated.
 Winters bought him for $15,001, one dollar more than the amount paid for Lexington himself.

 With the purchase of Marian, Winters now owned a top stallion and a top broodmare.
 Marian, mated to Norfolk, both living at either Winters' second stud farm, the Rancho Del Rio near Sacramento on the banks of the Sacramento River or on his Yolo County, California, spread, produced numerous outstanding runners: Duchess of Norfolk, Prince of Norfolk, The Czar, El Rio Rey, Rey Del Rey, and Emperor of Norfolk.
 After Norfolk retired, Marian produced another star horse: Yo Tambien, by turf champion Joe Hooker.